giantswarm/api-spec/details/RESPONSE_CODES.md

 - `RESOURCE_ALREADY_EXISTS`: Indicates a resource does already exist.
 - `RESOURCE_CREATED`: Indicates a resource has been created.
 - `RESOURCE_DELETED`: Indicates a resource has been deleted.
+- `RESOURCE_DELETION_STARTED`: Deleting the resource is in progress.
 - `RESOURCE_NOT_FOUND`: Indicates a resource could not be found.
 - `RESOURCE_UPDATED`: Indicates a resource has been updated.
 - `UNKNOWN_ATTRIBUTE`: Indicates the provided data structure contains unexpected fields.